Pathoschild/smapi-mod-dump/source/Shoplifter/README.md

 - German, thanks to NotErikWasTaken!
 - Spanish, thanks to viridian-fog!
 - Turkish, thanks to zenura!
-- Russian, thanks to Bellden!
+- Russian, thanks to Bellden and theRealDuda!

 Generic Mod Config Menu config menu translations currently avaliable in:
 - Chinese, thanks to XinJiDA!
 - Italian, thanks to AlixNauts!
 - German, thanks to Nordmole!
+- Russian, thanks to theRealDuda!

 Other Generic Mod Config Menu translations done using DeepL and Google Translate.
 Improved translations are welcome.